-Now you can see our newly created job in the Repository Job Design section.
+Now you can see our newly created job in the Talend Repository Job Design section.

-To demonstrate the complete process of the Job design, we use a simple Custom Code filed called tJava.
+To demonstrate the complete process of the Job design, we use a simple Custom Code field called tJava.

 Drag and drop the tJava field from the pallet to the job design space.
 Within the Job tab, you can see the Job name, author, created and modified date and time, version, etc. The contexts tab to work or use the local and global contexts for this Talend Job.

 The Component tab is the one we mostly work on for any transformation or field.
 Here, we are using simple print line statements to print two messages.
 Please refer Java Tutorial page to understand Java.
 And the code that we used in the below image is

 System.out.println("Hello World!"); System.out.println("Welcome to Tutorial Gateway");

 You can Run this Job by clicking the get Run button present in the Run tab or clicking on the tiny play button in the toolbar.